ElmanTr/Cryptocurrencies-hack-with-clipboard-in-python/README.md

-# Bitcoin-hack-with-clipboard-in-python
+# Cryptocurrencies-hack-with-clipboard-in-python
-A great code to hack bitcoin with clipboard!
+A great code to hack cryptocurrencies with clipboard!

-- This source code replaces the given wallet address with original wallet address when the target wants to transfer bitcoins, and the bitcoins are sent to you!
+- This source code replaces the given wallet address with original wallet address when the target wants to transfer cryptocurrencies, and the cryptocurrencies are sent to you!
 - No terminal page visible !
+- Non stop!

 Download the project.
 Then go to the project directory in the terminal and type: